gregology/gregology.github.io/_posts/2018-06-05-conch-feast-in-spanish-wells-bahamas-sailing-sv-catsaway-ep-35.md

 We left Hatchet Bay and traverse Current Cut on our way to Spanish Wells.
 Current cut is aptly named, as the current can be fierce through the cut - up to 10 knots.
 Ideally we would have traversed it at slack tide with an opposing current to assist steering, but we were still limited in our use of the engine, so we sailed through on a downwind run.
 Even though we were only going 2 knots through the water, our speed over ground was over 6 knots; we had 4 knots of current with us.
-We timed slack tide off of Nassau’s tide table and added a couple of hours (it’s stated in Active Captain).
+We timed slack tide off of Nassau's tide table and added a couple of hours (it's stated in Active Captain).
 However, because we had scrubbed the bottom in the previous episode, Catsaway flew along - and we reached the cut too quickly!
 It all ended well, however. :)

 We turned north towards Spanish Wells and enjoyed some fantastic upwind sailing.
 Winds were between 15-24 apparent and Catsaway flew along since the sea state was minimal.
 We motored through the town and then anchored on the north east side of the island.
 We were joined by friends on Jennabird, Laura Belle, St. Nick, and Barefoot Adventures.
 Laura Belle unfortunately grounded making her way into the anchorage, but we were able to assist her by pulling the halyard until the boat heeled.